 WORKPLACE VIOLENCE Introduction We believe in providing a safe work environment for our employees.
 Anything that threatens the safety of the workplace or any person is not allowed.
 This includes threats or violence against other employees, customers or property.
 It also includes any other type of behaviour that puts, or could put, the safety of anyone at risk.
-We have a zero tolerance for any form of workplace violence, threats of violence, intimidation or attempts to instil fear in employees, consultants, vendors, customers or contractors.
+We have a zero tolerance for any form of workplace violence, threats of violence, intimidation or attempts to instil fear in employees or other third party.
+Violent, abusive or threatening behaviour towards a fellow employee or other third party is viewed as Gross Misconduct and will be treated as such under our Disciplinary Policy.
 Principles If we witness or are subjected to any acts of violence or threatening behaviour in the workplace we will report it.
 We understand that we are not allowed to carry weapons or other dangerous objects and substances while working for or representing National Gas.
 Dilemma I witnessed an altercation between two employees in which one employee pushed the other employee.
 What should I do?
-You should immediately notify your supervisor/manager and Security by calling 01926 653 773.
-FAQs What is workplace violence?
-Workplace violence is any verbal or physical conduct that is violent, threatens violence, intimidates, attempts to instil fear, degrades or shows hostility towards an individual.
-What this guidance means to you At National Gas we are committed to maintaining a work environment that is free from violence.
-Policy Section Owner People
+You should immediately notify your supervisor/manager What this At National Gas we are committed to maintaining a work environment that is free from guidance violence. means to you Policy Section People Owner